winitzki/scall/tutorial/programming_dhall.md

 Invalid Dhall programs will be rejected at the type-checking phase.
 The type-checking itself is also guaranteed to complete within finite time.

-The price for those termination guarantees is that the Dhall language is _not_ Turing-complete.
+The price for those termination and safety guarantees is that the Dhall language is _not_ Turing-complete.
+(A Turing-complete language must support programs that do not terminate as well as programs for which it is not known whether they terminate.)
-But this is not a significant limitation for a wide scope of Dhall usage, as this book will show.
+However, the lack of Turing-completeness is _not_ a significant limitation for a wide scope of Dhall usage, as this book will show.

 ### Identifiers